 \subsection{Concept of Hot Carbon-Chain Chemistry}

-The discovery of the WCCC mechanism around low-mass protostars naturally raised a question: are carbon-chain molecules also formed around high-mass ($m_{\ast}>8 M_{\odot}$) protostars?
+The discovery of the WCCC mechanism around low-mass protostars naturally raised a question: are carbon-chain molecules formed around high-mass ($m_{\ast}>8 M_{\odot}$) protostars?
 With such a motivation, observations and chemical simulations focusing on carbon-chain species around massive young stellar objects (MYSOs) have proceeded since the late 2010s.
-Here, we briefly explain the concept of ``Hot Carbon-Chain Chemistry (HCCC)'' proposed to explain the observations and chemical simulations of several MYSOs.
-Details of these observational and simulation studies are summarized in Sections \ref{sec:3_3} and \ref{sec:4}, respectively.
+Observational studies show that carbon-chain species are abundant around some MYSOs, but their abundances, especially cyanopolyynes, cannot be reproduced by WCCC.
+Then, a different carbon-chain chemistry has been proposed \citep{tani2023}.
+Here, we briefly explain the concept of ``Hot Carbon-Chain Chemistry (HCCC)'' proposed to reproduce the observational results around MYSOs.
+Details of these observational and simulation studies are summarized in sections \ref{sec:3_3} and \ref{sec:4}, respectively.

-Figure \ref{fig:HCCCconcept} shows a schematic view of carbon-chain chemistry around MYSOs based on the result of the chemical simulation by \cite{tani2019model}.
+Fig.\,\ref{fig:HCCCconcept} shows a schematic view of carbon-chain chemistry around MYSOs based on the result of the chemical simulation by \citet{tani2019model}.
 We distinguish HCCC from WCCC depending on the temperature.
 The HCCC mechanism refers to carbon-chain formation in the gas phase, adsorption onto dust grains, and accumulation in ice mantles during the warm-up phase (25 K $<T<$ 100 K), followed by evaporation into the gas phase in the hot-core stage ($T>$ 100 K).

 This mechanism is particularly important for cyanopolyynes (HC$_{2n+1}$N).
-Cyanopolyynes are relatively stable species because of no dangling bond, and they are not destroyed by reactions with O or H$_{2}$, which are destroyers of other carbon-chain species with dangling bonds.
-Instead, cyanopolyynes are consumed by reactions with ions such as HCO$^{+}$ and other protonated ions in the gas phase.
-Thus, the destruction rates of cyanopolyynes in the gas phase are lower than those of the other carbon-chain species, which enables cyanopolyynes to then be adsorbed onto dust grains.
+Cyanopolyynes are relatively stable species because of no dangling bond, and they are not destroyed in the gas phase by reactions with O or H$_2$, which are major destroyers of other carbon-chain species with dangling bonds in the warm gas.
+Instead, cyanopolyynes are consumed by reactions with protonated ions such as HCO$^+$ in the gas phase.
+Thus, the gas-phase destruction rates of cyanopolyynes are lower than those of the other carbon-chain species, which enables cyanopolyynes to be adsorbed onto dust grains.
 During the warm-up stage, cyanopolyynes are efficiently formed by the gas-phase reactions between C$_{2n}$H$_{2}$ and CN.
-The formed cyanopolyynes are then adsorbed onto dust grains and accumulated in ice mantles.
+The formed cyanopolyynes are adsorbed onto dust grains and accumulated in ice mantles.
 When conditions reach their sublimation temperatures above 100 K, the species sublimate into the gas phase and their gas-phase abundances show peaks.